 During the GORV audit at the end of each quarter, the NBA asks relevant health providers to confirm orders and receipt of product from the health providers’ administrative records.

-It is important to emphasise that this process is not an audit of health providers but focusses only on supplier performance against national contract requirements.
+It is important to emphasise that this process is not an audit of health providers but focuses only on supplier performance against national contract requirements.

 Detailed information is available for download: